lihuicham/nus-orbital-project-2022/README.md

 ### View Details Page
 Once the user clicks the “View Details” button at the bottom right of the icon, the user will be directed to a details page.
 We include the following components in the “View Details” page.

-1. **Analytics:** Since habits are tracked in terms of days in Tiles, the data size collected for the habits are suitable for analysis.
+1. **Analytics:** Since habits are tracked in terms of days in Habits, the data size collected for the habits are suitable for analysis.
 Here, the user can see the percentage of their goal that they have achieved so far.

 2. **Circular Progress Chart:** This animated chart shows how far the user has come in achieving their goal.
 The number in the middle of the ring is the average of their logged data (data for each day/number of days) whereas the entire ring adds up to their goal amount.
 For example, if the user's sleep goal is 8 hours, the ring will be complete at 8 hours.
 If the user has slept for 6, 7, 8 hours in the past 3 days, the number in the middle will show (6+7+8/3) = 7.
 The units will be in hours for sleep.